Is your Access Database frequently displaying “Enter Parameter Value” dialog box each time you try to execute any query, form, or report?

 Parameter Query is one such Access feature where the users give the criteria with which to filter the result.

 Meanwhile running the parameter query, it asks you to enter a value.
-Once you give the value, it will continue running and uses this parameter value as part of filtering criteria.
+Once you give the value, it will continue running and uses this parameter value as part of the filtering criteria.

 Parameter value in Access is given by the user at run-time.
 So, a parameter can return different results based on the user’s input.